SatelliteQE/betelgeuse/docs/index.rst

 Quick Start
 ```````````

-1. Betelgeuse uses Pylarion to interact with polarion.
+1. Betelgeuse uses Pylarion to interact with Polarion.
 Install Pylarion from its
    source.

    .. note::